 If you aren’t a big fan of bright white light in the morning, HeimVision understands.
 That’s why they created an option that begins with a dull red light that gradually progresses into white light to simulate a sunrise.
 That way your eyes should have time to get accustomed to it, and you shouldn’t be startled awake.

-This product has multiple color settings, eight sound options including a radio, a snooze function, and a bedside lamp mode.
+This product has multiple color settings, eight sound options including a radio, a snooze button, and a bedside lamp mode.
 With all of these packed into a small circular device, you should be able to save money and space on your bedside table.
 Best of all, the brightness is adjustable, so deep sleepers shouldn’t struggle, and light-sensitive people shouldn’t feel uncomfortable.

 Reviewers love that this product is compatible with Alexa and Google and even has an app to help them control the settings.
 Some even feel this less stressful wake-up helps them feel more alert sooner without the jolt that comes from many loud alarms.